Kyriosity/read-write/README+/software/README+/dev-docu.md

 ## Recording ⏺️ design ⏹️

-Good code reads well, peculiarly when ф well-thought-of test plan guides investigators.
+[Quality code](code-quality.md) reads well, peculiarly when a well-thought-of test plan guides the investigators.
 And nothing is better for reverse engineering than source code.
 This approach alone gets exponentially harder and will not reveal design/architecture intentions.
 It's warped to view the big picture.

 In practice, the code will be obscure and tests will lack clarity and seamless categorization.
 Code prose and time will bury great (no sarcasm) design decisions unless emphasized in docs.

-### Docu
+### In word

 Even if there's extensive user guidance, even the best quality application code needs a fluent explanation: